WWCD (album)

-WWCD (an acronym for What Would ChineGun Do) is the debut studio album by American hip hop group Griselda.
-It was released on November 29, 2019, by Griselda, Shady, and Interscope.
+WWCD (an acronym for What Would ChineGun Do) is the debut studio album by American hip-hop group Griselda, composed of Benny the Butcher, Conway the Machine, and Westside Gunn.
+It was released on November 29, 2019, through Griselda, Shady, and Interscope.
+It features guest appearances from 50 Cent, Eminem, and Raekwon, among others, and production is handled by Daringer and Beat Butcha.